-firstprivate(list)
+'''

+firstprivate( list )

+'''

-A copy of each variable in list is allocated for each gang and initialized with the value of the variable of the local thread.
+A copy of each variable in list is allocated for each gang and initialized with the value of the variable of the encountering thread.

 Data Construct

 A device data construct defines a region of the program within which data is accessible by the device.